Secure Sum Outperforms Homomorphic Encryption in (Current) Collaborative Deep Learning: Secure Sum Protocols

 One example of an additive homomorphic cryptosystem is the assymmetric Paillier cryptosystem~\cite{Pai99}, which is used by Phong \textit{et al.}~\cite{Pho18} in DL.
 It provides the useful additional property:

 Likewise, in multiplicative HE cryptosystems, there is a modulus operator $\otimes$, such that

 Mehnaz \textit{et al.}~\cite{Meh17} and Vu \textit{et al.}~\cite{Vu20} employ a variant of the originally multiplicative homomorphic ElGamal Encryption~\cite{Elg85}, that is based on the Diffie-Hellmann encryption~\cite{Dif76} and even fulfills the property $\text{Enc}(m_1 * m_2) = \text{Enc}(m_1) * \text{Enc}(m_2)$.
 The former article provides collusion-resistant anonymization, which means that segments are permuted before addition and only $k+1$ parties can determine the origin of segments.
 The protocol of Vu \textit{et al.}~\cite{Vu20} is based on a multi-party sum function employing a variant of ElGamal encryption, and a Schnorr signature-derived authentication method.
 In contrast to other approaches, these and some other HE-based protocols do not require pairwise secure channels but can be directly used on public networks.
 On the downside, these protocols require many computationally expensive modular exponentiations.
+Many other methods, variants of secure aggreation and surveys can be found in the literature, e.g. by Bonawitz \textit{et al.}~\cite{Bon17}, but to our knowledge they have not been applied to DL yet.
 We show in section~\ref{sec:impl} that in applications which require many secure aggregations, establishing secure channels can be much cheaper than using HE-based secure sum.